 OUR STORY SO FAR...

-My name is Jessie Pitsillides, I’m a 17 year old sixth form student from London and I am the founder of Mentor Jr.
+My name is Jessie Pitsillides, I’m an 18 year old sixth form student from London, and I am the founder of Mentor Jr.

 I started Mentor Jr. because I believe that if inequality starts anywhere, it starts with education.
 It is clear that a good education can change lives for the better.
 It is also clear that there is a huge disparity in the kind of education that children receive.
 I have tutored children for a long time and have seen first hand that the time and resources of their schools and parents, their postcode and even their self-belief and attitudes towards learning all play a role.
 On top of this, the pressure to do well on public exams or competition for school places can be fierce.
 This inevitably creates stress and leads to parents trying to give their kids any advantage they can, working with them on past papers for hours, enrolling them in extra weekend classes or hiring tutors to help.
 All of this can be both extremely time consuming and expensive and so can serve to widen the education gap and limit the opportunities of those kids without the same access or resources.
 This to me seemed unfair, but also, it seemed like a problem that I could potentially do something about.

 I was already giving up my time to tutor primary school children and I thought that if I could scale what I was already doing, essentially giving up a bit of time each week to mentor and tutor kids who otherwise couldn't access it, then many more students and families could benefit.